-A. General:

-- 1. All references to manufacturer's model numbers and other pertinent information herein is intended to establish minimum standards of performance, function and quality.
+- A. General: - 1.
+All references to manufacturer's model numbers and other pertinent information herein is intended to establish minimum standards of performance, function and quality.
 Equivalent equipment from other manufacturers may be substituted for the specified equipment as long as the minimum standards are met. - 2.
-For equipment other than that specified, the contractor shall supply proof that such substitute equipment equals or exceeds the features, functions, performance, and quality of the specified equipment.

-B. Software Modifications:

-- 1. Provide the services of a factory trained and authorized technician to perform all system software modifications, upgrades or changes.
+For equipment other than that specified, the contractor shall supply proof that such substitute equipment equals or exceeds the features, functions, performance, and quality of the specified equipment. - B. Software Modifications: Provide per NFPA 72, 7.5.7 - 1.
+Provide the services of a factory trained and certified authorized technician to perform all system software programming per NFPA 72, 7.5.7, upgrades or changes.
 Response time of the technician to the site shall not exceed 4 hours. - 2.
 Provide all hardware, software, programming tools and documentation necessary to modify the fire alarm system on site.
 Modification includes addition and deletion of devices, circuits, zones and changes to system operation and custom label changes for devices or zones.
 The system structure and software shall place no limit on the type or extent of software modification on site.
-Modification of software shall not require power-down of the system or loss of system fire protection while modifications are being made.
+Modification of software shall not require power-down of the system or loss of system fire protection while modifications are being made. - 3.
+A copy of the site specific software shall be provided to the client after completion of programming including all passwords.
+A copy of this program shall be stored on site in non-volatile, non-erasable, non-rewritable memory.